Alaska Fisheries Science Center 2019 Year in Review

 Assessing Growing Population of Northern fur seals on Bogoslof Island

 Bogoslof Island is a recently active volcano that erupted 52 times over 9 months, ending in August 2017.
 It is also the site of a highly productive northern fur seal haul out and rookery.
 In August 2019, 11 scientists traveled to the island to survey the northern fur seal population.
-We conducted traditional ground surveys to estimate pup production and unmanned aerial surveys to compare the two methods.
+We conducted traditional ground surveys to estimate pup production and uncrewed aerial surveys to compare the two methods.
 Early estimates suggest that the population of northern fur seals has continued to increase since the last survey in 2015 despite the eruptions and dramatically changed landscape.
 NOAA Fisheries’ Alaska Regional Office will use the population abundance estimate along with similar estimates for the Pribilof Islands to understand whether the overall population is recovering.

 Partnership Helps in Studies of Harbor Seal Populations